CamdenClark/flyboy/README.md

 Flyboy is a plugin for lightweight interaction with ChatGPT.

-It works by using a simple markdown format, as follows:
+It works by using a simple Markdown format, as follows:

 ```markdown
 # User